Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Conclusions

 \section{Conclusions}

 In this work we present a general theory for the sojourn probability, which is the probability for a diffusive trajectory to remain within a tube of small but finite time-dependent radius $R(t)$ around a continuous reference path $\trajvec(t)$.
-For $N$-dimensional Langevin dynamics with multiplicative noise, using the standard Euclidean norm to define the tube, and assuming a twice continuously differentiable reference path, we derive an expansion in powers of the tube radius for the instantaneous exit rate at which stochastic trajectories first leave a small-but-finite radius tube.
-Based on this exit rate, we discuss the vanishing-radius limit for ratios of sojourn probabilities for pairs of reference paths, and in particular for a pair of forward and reverse path.
-For the special case of a one-dimensional system, $N=1$, we derive explicit formulas for the exit rate in terms of the drift and diffusivity, and in an example consider several choices for the time-dependent tube radius.
-The Lagrangian Eq.~\eqref{eq:Lagrangian_1D} we derive for one-dimensional Langevin dynamics is different from the Lagrangians in the literature, and has the advantage of being directly related to an observable exit rate.
-We validate our perturbative theoretical results by comparing to numerical simulations of the FP dynamics.
-For our one-dimensional example system, we also illustrate how the most probable tube depends on both the choice of time-dependence of the tube radius, as well as the size of the tube.
+We focus on the case of $N$-dimensional Langevin dynamics with multiplicative noise and full-rank diffusivity matrix, a tube defined using the standard Euclidean norm, and twice continuously differentiable reference paths.
+For this scenario we derive an expansion in powers of the tube radius for the instantaneous exit rate at which stochastic trajectories first leave a small-but-finite radius tube.
+Based on this exit rate, we discuss the vanishing-radius limit for ratios of sojourn probabilities for pairs of reference paths.
+We show that while in general such limiting ratios are either zero or divergent, for a pair of forward and reverse path they are finite.
+For the special case of a one-dimensional system, $N=1$, we derive explicit expressions for the exit rate in terms of the drift and diffusivity, consider several choices for the time-dependent tube radius, and illustrate our results with an explicit numerical example.
+The Lagrangian Eq.~\eqref{eq:Lagrangian_1D} we derive for one-dimensional Langevin dynamics is different from Lagrangians found in the literature \cite{stratonovich_probability_1971, durr_onsager-machlup_1978, cugliandolo_building_2019,stratonovich_probability_1971,horsthemke_onsager-machlup_1975, fujita_onsager-machlup_1982,ikeda_stochastic_1989, ito_probabilistic_1978,williams_probability_1981}, and has the advantage of being directly related to an observable exit rate.
+For our one-dimensional example system, we furthermore illustrate how the most probable tube depends on both the choice of time-dependence of the tube radius, as well as the size of the tube.
 Our results have several important consequences, from both a mathematical and physical point of view.